 “In the process leading up to the development of the arbitration procedures – the claimants were told clearly that documents were to be made available to them under the FOI Act.

 “Firstly, and perhaps most significantly, the arbitrator had no control over that process, because it was a process conducted entirely outside the ambit of the arbitration procedures.”

 The Government Solicitor was brought into the arbitration process to ensure that Telstra provided the claimants with all the FOI documents they required but Telstra only followed these instructions after they had submitted their defence of Alan’s claim, making a mockery of the whole arbitration process, particularly since it has now been confirmed that some of the most relevant information was not given to Alan until weeks or, in many cases, months after the TIO had deemed his arbitration to have been ‘successful’.

-Dr Hughes removed point 2.23 from his draft award.
-This point notes:
+Dr Hughes point 2.23 in his draft award notes:

 “Although the time taken for completion of the arbitration may have been longer than initially anticipated, I hold neither party and no person responsible.
 Indeed, I consider the matter has proceeded expeditiously in all the circumstances.
 Both parties have co-operated fully…”

 Someone has hand-written a notation in the side column of this draft aware: “do we really want to say this”?

 Amazingly, there is NO point 2.23 in the final award.
 So who ever removed the statement at point 2.23 above new quiet well my arbitration was not conducted in order for me to receive the justice I was entitle to receive.